-This unique hike explores the deep gorge of the lower San Lorenzo River, which is by far the best part of Henry Cowell Redwoods outside of the actual redwood grove.
+This unique hike explores the deep oxbow gorge of the lower San Lorenzo River, which is by far the best part of Henry Cowell Redwoods outside of the old-growth grove.
 The lushly-wooded gorge has a much different look from the rest of the park; it’s surprisingly unspoiled and scenic, with redwood forests that in places look almost like old growth.

-Henry Cowell park is a popular destination for horseback riding, and except for Pipeline Road the trail (and every other trail in the park) is liberally scattered with horse manure.
+Henry Cowell park is a popular destination for horseback riding, and except for Pipeline Road the trails are liberally scattered with horse manure.

 Begin at the popular Rincon parking area on Highway 9.
 The trail crosses a set of railroad tracks and begins to descend through second-growth redwoods, lush with ferns and redwood sorrel.
 The trail then turns and parallels the river, passing through an especially attractive streamside forest.
-Stay to the left to access the Diversion Dam Trail, which climbs onto the steep hillside, offering a nice view of the river far below.
+Stay to the left to access the Diversion Dam Trail, which climbs a little ways up the steep hillside, offering a nice view of the river far below.

-The trail descends to the first river crossing, which is the most difficult.
+The trail descends to the first river crossing, which is the most daunting.
 Just before reaching the river the trail peters out, and there isn’t any obvious way to cross or even reach the river.
-Pick your way down the slope to a small sand beach.
-To your left, the river cascades over some rocks into a wide, deep pool.
-It's hard to tell how deep it actually is, but if you wade downstream you'll find a spot that's relatively shallow.
+Pick your way down the slope, over a fallen log, to a small sand beach.
+To your left, the river cascades over some large rocks, while directly ahead is a large, deep pool, with the trail on the other side clearly visible.
+Sometimes you can’t see the bottom of the pool so there might be no way to tell how deep it is.
+It looks like it might be easier to go over to the rocks and cross there, but it’s not.
+The trick is to go right, where there’s a relatively shallow spot near two large rocks that poke out of the water.
 The bottom is studded with large rocks, but the rocks are slick with algae and it’s best not to stand on them.
-This crossing is normally 3-4 feet deep in late summer and is the deepest crossing of the four.
+This crossing is normally 3-4 feet deep in late summer and is by far the deepest crossing of the four.

-The trail ends at the paved Pipeline Road.
+The trail ends at the paved Pipeline Road, which is the most popular trail in the park outside of the old growth loop.
 Turn left and enjoy the easy stroll up a gentle incline through bright woods.
-The trail crests at a bench with a commanding view of the green San Lorenzo River valley, including the big bend you just hiked through.
+The trail crests at a bench with a commanding view of the green San Lorenzo River valley (now mostly blocked by a tree), including the big bend you just hiked through.
 In the distance the town of Santa Cruz, the Monterey Bay, and the mountains on the other side of the bay are visible.

 Continue a short way on Pipeline Road and turn left at the next trail.
 Turn left again onto either Big Rock Hole Trail or Rincon Road.
 There are a few large trees including the Cathedral Tree, but the woods are otherwise unexceptional.
 As the trail descends to the river, the hoots of Roaring Camp’s steam trains and the sounds of traffic on Highway 9 echo through the valley below.

 The final crossing is narrow but about two and a half feet deep.
-Climb up the sand beach on the other side and climb back to the parking lot on Rincon Road.
+The river bottom is covered with large slick rocks, which makes the crossing a little challenging.
+Climb up the sand beach on the other side and continue back to the parking lot on Rincon Road.